akeneo/pim-api-docs/content/beta/asset-manager.md

 ```
 ::: info
 As of the v3.2, you can only have images in this attribute.
 Indeed, the `media_type` field only accepts the `image` value.
-In the next version, you will be able to add new type of files (like PDF).
+In the next version, you will be able to add new types of files (like PDF).
 :::

 ### The `media link` attribute